 Make recommendations to SWG on data analysis.
 This could include questions and statistical methods for analysis.
 Subgroup will consult SWG on the kind of information and study questions to answer.
 Analysis could include non-SAM data.

 Make recommendations to SWG on how data analysis should be conducted –through a contract with a gov’t agency, award a contract through an RFP process, or another avenue.
-Make recommendations on the timeline for completing this work, keeping in mind the 2029 permit reissuance timeline.
+Make recommendations on the timeline for completing this work, on track with the 2029 permit reissuance timeline.
 Aim to have the findings presented to all interested parties ahead of the preliminary draft municipal stormwater permit.

-LATER
+Adjustments to Existing Studies & Identifying New Small Studies– 2026-2027

-Consider adding new parameters (e.g. 6PPDQ, PFAS, alkylphenols) or methods (non-targeted high resolution mass spectrometry or HRMS) to the three existing studies.
+Consider adding new parameters (e.g. 6PPDQ, PFAS, alkylphenols) or methods (non-targeted high resolution mass spectrometry or HRMS) to one or more of the three existing studies.

 Make recommendations to SWG on funding new studies and sub-studies.
-The Puget Sound nearshore sediment study could be conducted again in conjunction with the mussel study.
-A study of pesticides in stream sediments could be conducted in conjunction with both stream studies.
+Examples include updating the Puget Sound nearshore sediment study in conjunction with the mussel study And a study of pesticides in stream sediments in conjunction with both stream studies.

 Meetings